TAIFA-FIALA/taifa-fiala/ai-guides/VECTOR_DB_INTEGRATION_GUIDE.md

 6. **🌐 Language Agnostic**: Semantic search across 6+ languages
 7. **📈 Analytics**: Vector-based equity scoring and tracking

-The vector database is the **semantic brain** that makes all our equity-aware components work together intelligently, ensuring that African AI funding opportunities are discovered, analyzed, and surfaced in a way that actively promotes equity and inclusion.
+The vector database is the **semantic brain** that makes all our equity-aware components work together intelligently, ensuring that African AI intelligence feed are discovered, analyzed, and surfaced in a way that actively promotes equity and inclusion.